 Dr. Erdman studies how dietary changes, such as the consumption of tomato products, reduces the risk of prostate cancer.
 He evaluates the metabolism of the carotenoid lycopene, the main red color in tomatoes.
 His team uses ultrasound techniques for early detection of prostate cancer and tumor growth as well as monitoring development of non-alcohol liver disease.
 He also studies how lutein, another carotenoid pigment, and vitamin E impacts brain development and function.

-Bill Helferich
+William Helferich

 Dr. Helferich investigates diet and breast cancer growth and progression with a specific interest on dietary components such as the soy estrogens, estrogenic dietary supplements, and how thermally abused oil can alter breast cancer metastasis using preclinical models.